 - Add egg, soda or milk, and vanilla to dry ingredients and mix, but not too much or pancakes will become tough.

 - Pour 1/4 c batter for each pancake onto a lightly greased skillet or griddle heated to medium-low heat.
 Cook until bubbles form in the top and the bottom is slightly browned.
 Flip and continue to cook until done.

 - Repeat with remaining batter.

-- Serve with warmed applesauce, honey or real maple syrup.
-Enjoy!
+- Serve pancakes with apple topping and real maple syrup.